vert-x3/vertx-web-site/src/site/blog/posts/vertx3-web-easy-as-pi.md

 So now all we are missing is a way to push real time data to the client so we end up creating a `Periodic` task that repeats every 1000 milliseconds and sends some `JSON` payload to the address `"load"`.

-If you run this application right now you won't see much since there is no frontend yet, so lets build a very basic [index.html](https://github.com/pmlopes/vert-x3-experiments/blob/experiments/rpi-cpuload/src/main/resources/webroot/index.html):
+If you run this application right now you won't see much since there is no frontend yet, so let's build a very basic [index.html](https://github.com/pmlopes/vert-x3-experiments/blob/experiments/rpi-cpuload/src/main/resources/webroot/index.html):

 ```javascript